Fat 3.3 g

 Pour the water into a large stainless steel pot and bring it to a boil.
 Drop in the washed spinach and cook for 3 minutes, stirring several times.
 Drain the spinach in a colander over a pan to catch all the water, which you can save to make vegetable stock (page 122).
 Put a bowl or plate on top of the spinach, inside the colander, and press down to squeeze excess water from the leaves.

 Trim the crusts from the bread slices, cut on the diagonal to create 2 triangular pieces, then cut again to make 4 triangles.
 Put them on a cookie sheet and bake until lightly toasted, about 5 minutes.
-Meanwhile, sauté the onions and garlic in canola or grape seed oil in a medium nonstick sauté pan over low heat until onions are softened, about 2 minutes.
+Meanwhile, sauté the onions and garlic in olive oil in a medium nonstick sauté pan over low heat until onions are softened, about 2 minutes.
 Remove from heat.